Nicola17/Nicola17.github.io/index.md

 News
 ================

+I've started to share updates only via LinkedIn.
+You can see all updates on [my LinkedIn timeline](https://www.linkedin.com/in/nicola-pezzotti-58670527/recent-activity/shares/).
+I also share stuff on Twitter: have a look at [Twitter my feed](https://twitter.com/nicolapezzotti).

+Here some older updates

 * **01 Oct 2020** - I joined the program committee of IAAI-21
 * **29 Sep 2020** - Speaker at the panel "AI and the Future of Humankind" at the Czech Innovation Week 2020.
 * **24 Jul 2020** - Published a [white paper in collaboration with Intel](https://www.intel.com/content/www/us/en/artificial-intelligence/solutions/openvino-philips-compressed-sensing-image-reconstruction-algorithms.html?wapkw=philips) on how OpenVINO can be used to optimize and deploy our winning fastMRI model